-If you are travelling away from home with a family member who is covered by an AXA General Insurance (Hong Kong) Limited plan and they are evacuated or repatriated, we will pay for your additional reasonable and necessary transport and accommodation costs that result from the evacuation or repatriation.
+If you are travelling away from home with a family member who is covered by a product arranged by the AXA Global Healthcare Group and underwritten by AXA General Insurance (Hong Kong) Limited and they are evacuated or repatriated, we will pay for your additional reasonable and necessary transport and accommodation costs that result from the evacuation or repatriation.
 We will do this if it is medically appropriate for you to travel with the family member.